• Skip to content

 What is the idea behind noradrenergic therapy for autistic people?

 In our bodies, the noradrenergic system is responsible for producing, storing and releasing noradrenaline, which activates the body’s ‘fight or flight’ response when something stressful or frightening happens.
-When the body triggers the fight or flight response when it’s not needed, it can lead to anxiety and other issues.
+If the body triggers the fight or flight response when it’s not needed, it can lead to anxiety and other issues.

 What does noradrenergic therapy involve?